 My bells contain a specially designed, stainless steel, multi-faceted clapper so that they ring with the very slightest of motion.
 They are also soldered with a very high grade of silver solder with the proper hardness and great tensile strength.

 I strive for the utmost in quality as my last name is on every bell I’ve ever sold.
 Bellmaking is a family tradition here at the Noble household.
-My son Doug has been helping in the bell business for nearly two decades.
+My son Doug has been helping in the bell business for nearly three decades.
 He is just as concerned with quality as I am.
 After all, his name is on them too.